webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Stands-Like-a-Bastion.md

 ---
 aliases:
-- "Stands Like a Bastion"
+  - Stands Like a Bastion
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Stands Like a Bastion
+collection: Foci
+kind: Compendium
 ---
 ## Stands Like a Bastion
 Your armor, along with your size, strength, incredible training, or machine enhancement, makes you difficult to move or hurt.